How to Train for a Marathon on 4 Days Per Week: The Complete Guide

 When to Add a Fifth Running Day

 A fifth day can help, but only when the fourth day is already working.
-Add a fifth day if:
+Adding frequency to a shaky plan is not progression.
+It is adding another plate to a table that already wobbles.

 • You have completed 8 to 10 weeks of four-day training consistently